PCOS can be a distressing experience. However, with the right education, support and treatment you can manage your PCOS symptoms and feel better.

 Eliminate inflammatory foods

-A healthy PCOS diet is not only what you eat but also what foods you avoid.
-Our euroCARE IVF fertility specialists advise PCOS patients to avoid foods which can cause prolonged inflammation in the body.
+A healthy PCOS diet is not only what you eat, but also what foods you avoid.
+Our EuroCARE IVF fertility specialists advise PCOS patients to avoid foods that can cause prolonged inflammation in the body.
 These include:

 - Refined carbs (sugar, corn syrup, white bread, pizza dough, pasta, pastries, white flour, white rice, many breakfast cereals)